 A: What do you think the benefits of short film are over feature length?

 FP: Budget, budget, budget!
 I personally love long stories, so writing for shorts is something I’ve had to practice as I think in feature length!
 But watching shorts has given me a real respect for the genre.
 If you can encapsulate your talent into a 5-20 film, you can of course do it over a longer time frame and a bigger budget when you get it.
 That’s the theory at least!
 For me, currently working on my first 20 minute short, I’ve enjoyed writing complex characters without simplifying their needs or making a pastiche of them.
-I never worry about confusing my audience, I trust in their sense of what I’m trying to relate, on whatever level they get it.
+I never worry about confusing my audience or iCamming Livejasmin models, I trust in their sense of what I’m trying to relate, on whatever level they get it.

 ASFF: How was it to be involved in ASFF?

 Honestly?
 Amazing.
 ASFF is an incredible asset to York and the UK and showcases the best of our short film industry and future talent.
 It was wonderful to be nominated in the music video category and be impressed by every single other film in my category, that doesn’t normally happen!
 It’s important to showcase mainstream offerings as well as artistically out there work, and ASFF does both.
 Getting to explore all of York by watching films all over the city, in locations you can’t normally access, is like catnip for people like me too.
 I’ll definitely be returning to the cinema at Thirteen Thirty One in future, and have already been back to Barley Hall.